ChnMasterOG/tp78_v2/README-EN.md

         3. Modify the HID descriptor configuration of USB/BLE/RF and add knob configuration. **After updating the version, it is necessary to upgrade the receiver firmware.**

         4. Update the document to include instructions for VIA, U-disk, and OLED icon descriptions.

+- V2.1.4

+        1. Fix BUG: There are some errors when using Capslock+Space alone to simulate left and right mouse buttons（[Issue #3](https://github.com/ChnMasterOG/tp78_v2/issues/3)）.